Faith & Friendship

 In addition, worship is encouraged by taking weekly church attendance.
 Parents are encouraged to worship weekly with their families.
 If you do not have a home congregation, we warmly welcome you to consider worshiping at one of the association congregations.

 Each year our chapel content and community life is guided by a theme verse.
-In the 2019-20 school year, during Wednesday morning chapel and in the classroom, we are exploring what Scripture says about what it means to be "Be Bold."
-Because Christ is with us, we may be courageous in challenges and bold in sharing Jesus.
+In the 2020-21 school year, during Wednesday morning chapel and in the classroom, we are exploring what Scripture says about what it means to "Journey" with eyes on Jesus.

 Recent ministry themes: